mschro5762/OAuthStudy/README.md

     - [ ] Make body size limit configurable

 ### Other
-- [ ] Add Postman collection for live testing
+- [x] Add Postman collection for live testing
 - [ ] Support more than one configured decrypter to allow for rolling updates when keys are rotated
 - [ ] Move file repositories into their own package to get accurate coverage numbers
+- [ ] Make endpoint paths configurable.
+(Goes to user info endpoint aud claim)
+- [ ] Move Access Token JWS code to a JWT package

 ## Unit Tests
 Most features have a solid body of unit tests.
 My basic philosophy is that every semantic of an API